Ömer Dinçer

-Ömer Dinçer (born 10 September 1956 in Karaman) is a Turkish politician and academician.
-Before being a member of the Turkish parliament, he taught at Marmara University for years and published many papers in his field.
+Ömer Dinçer (born 10 September 1956 in Karaman) is a Turkish politician and academic.
+Before becoming a member of the Turkish parliament, he taught at Marmara University for years and published many papers in his field.

-He is the architect of 12-year compulsory education system, and has reformed and restructured the primary school and high school curricula as well as educational philosophy.
+He is the architect of the 12-year compulsory education system, and has reformed and restructured the primary school and high school curricula as well as educational philosophy.

 On 21 October 2005, Council of Higher Education of Turkey (YÖK) identified extensive plagiarism in his academic book Introduction to Business Administration and expelled Dinçer from teaching profession at any university in Turkey.
 Dinçer appealed the charge, but it was upheld in court.

 In the elections of 2007 Dinçer was elected as a member of parliament.
 On 1 May 2009 he was appointed as Minister of Labor and Social Security in the second cabinet of Erdoğan.
 On 6 July 2011 he was appointed as Minister of National Education in the third cabinet of Erdoğan.
 Same year, Council of Higher Education of Turkey had quietly cleared Dinçer to the dismay of many academics.
 The council confirmed that it had withdrawn the charges, but did not provide any particular reasons.

-On 24 January 2013, he was replaced by Nabi Avcı at his post.
+On 24 January 2013, he was replaced by Nabi Avcı from his post.